katchu11/cost-optimization-large-scale-data-ops/cost-effective-ai-at-scale-guide.md

 ### Model Distillation

 Anthropic's model distillation (now in preview on Amazon Bedrock) transfers Claude 3.5 Sonnet's intelligence to Claude 3 Haiku's speed and price point.
-For specific tasks, you get Sonnet-level accuracy at Haiku prices—a potential 75% cost reduction with no performance sacrifice.
+For specific tasks, you get Sonnet-level accuracy at Haiku prices—a potential 73% cost reduction with no performance sacrifice.

 ## Conclusion: Compound Savings at Scale

-Through systematic optimization, we've reduced annual AI costs from $3,960,000 to $1,122,951—a **72% reduction** while maintaining or improving performance:
+Through systematic optimization, we've reduced annual AI costs from $3,960,000 to $1,957,765—a **51% reduction** while maintaining or improving performance:

 1. **Data Preparation**: 23% base reduction → $3,060,000
+2. **Model Selection**: 15% additional reduction → $2,611,404
-2. **Caching + Batching**: 24% additional reduction → $2,327,850
+3. **Caching + Batching**: 24% additional reduction → $1,984,557
-3. **Query Grouping**: 1.4% additional reduction → $2,296,424
+4. **Query Grouping**: 1.4% additional reduction → $1,957,765
-4. **Model Selection**: 51% additional reduction → $1,122,951

 These optimizations compound.
-With larger token volumes, model selection becomes your biggest lever—contributing over half the total savings.
-Start with data prep as your foundation, implement architectural improvements like caching and batching, then focus heavily on routing requests to the right model for the task.
+Start with data preparation as your foundation, then make smart model choices based on your application types.
+Architectural improvements like caching and batching provide substantial additional savings, while query grouping offers incremental benefits.

+The key insight: model selection early in your optimization stack maximizes the impact of all subsequent optimizations.
+By routing even 20% of your workload to more cost-effective models, you create a multiplier effect on every downstream saving.
+Beyond these core optimizations, consider advanced options like PTUs and model distillation for specific use cases.

 Remember, the goal isn't just cost reduction—it's sustainable scaling.
 These techniques ensure your AI capabilities can grow with your business without breaking the budget.